helvm/helms/docs/README.md

-# Welcome to HELMS
+# Welcome to 🔬 ⚕️ HELMS

-**HELMS** - Heavenly Esoteric Little Macro Schemer for Esoteric Languages implemented in Haskell/Eta.
+**🔬 ⚕️ HELMS** - Heavenly Esoteric Little Macro Schemer for Esoteric Languages implemented in Haskell/Eta.

 **HSMSML** - Hygienic Specific Macro Scheme MetaEvaluator Language is a kind of [Very high-level] [Fourth-generation] [DSL] for Esoteric Languages.